TommyJackson85/band-website/README.md

 In contrast, I used a bright turquoise green colour for the track headings of audio files (on both the home and music pages.).
 This adds importance to the text because it's associated with the interactive parts of the website.

-Simularily, I made all the external links and bright blue.
+Simularily, I made all the external links bright blue.
 This is because they are separate links to the website and I wanted them to be more distinguished from the page links dark red colouring.

 I used the same color for the form submision button's background color (from the hire page) to keep it distinguished.

 For all links and the form submission button, I made each turn bright yellow when hovered over.
-The use of yellow keeps it consistant with tour date list background color aswell.
-However, being a brighter yellow keeps associated with interactive content.

 The text color of the tour date list and available dates list is also dark red.
 I used a dark red color to make the lists readable over the brighter green and yellow background colors.